houthacker/nighttune/README.md

 ### Help
 #### Discord
-Nighttune is present on Discord, you can use this invite to get there: https://discord.gg/tjb4XuFxdV
+Nighttune is present on Discord, use this invite to get there: https://discord.gg/tjb4XuFxdV.
-TODO: What for.

 #### Issues
 If you encounter an issue, please submit a ticket at https://github.com/houthacker/nighttune/issues.